 The World Bank (2014) estimates that international remittances to developing countries reached $436 billion in 2014.
 Remittances to the East Asia and the Pacific region and the South Asia region account for the largest and second-largest shares in the world.
 The authors examine the impact of international remittances on poverty reduction to determine whether such remittances contributed to a reduction in various indicators of poverty.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

 - Social development and protection

 - Video Blog